 Outline for disparity paper/chapter

 These are Natalie’s comments which she wrote on a printed copy when we were in Madagascar

-Currently just morphological; add ecological later or keep that separate?

 Just morphological, ecological data will take longer to gather

-Broad question: Is morphological disparity in tenrecs more than skin deep?
+Broad question: Is morphological disparity more than skin deep?
+This is too tenrec focussed, make it a general question which is tested on tenrecs

 Possible journal: Biology Letters?
-(2,500 words including references, figure legends, acknowledgements)
+(2,500 words including references, figure legends, acknowledgements) This is probably too long for Biology Letters; Journal of Evolutionary Biology would be a good fit; 6-10 printed pages with about 900 words per page and subtract around 160 words per page for figures or tables.
+Abstract is less than 250 words.
+References by author and year and use the abbreviated journal titles

 Current story (if results stay the same after I check my code with simulated data)